Ashish-sinh/data_preprocessing_for_ML_03/README.md

 - Mutual Information for Regression 📈: Utilize mutual information for regression tasks to select informative features.
 - Feature Importance Ranking 🏆: Rank features based on their importance in predictive models, such as Random Forest or Gradient Boosting.

+# File 3: outlier_detection.ipynb 🔍
+- Box Plot 📊: Visualize and identify outliers in your data using box plots.
+- Z-Score for Outlier Detection 📈: Use Z-Score to quantify the deviation of data points from the mean and identify outliers.

 These resources will empower you to preprocess your data efficiently, enhance model performance, and accelerate your data-driven decision-making process 🎓🔍